 A 3Plus survey that asked if moms are the best mentors, said that 78% of those polled, believed that moms do not make the best mentors.
 My personal view would be to say that it depends on a number of variables:

 - the nature of the mother/daughter relationship – not all relationships could successfully accommodate a mentoring component

 - the professional activity of the Mom.

 With my professional hat on, as a career coach, I have observed and coached some difficult situations in this area.
-The mother/daughter relationship is rewarding, but can be a potential minefield, let alone adding a mentoring element.
-Mixing in natural, close family dynamics and history, to a cocktail based on chemistry, can produce unforeseen stress.
-Tension can emerge, as young women sort out their own thought processes and decide on their own paths, which might be at variance with the mother's expectations.
-Factor in generational differences and norms, Mother's have to be careful about managing the divide between guiding their daughters to make their own decisions, and heavily influencing them, to even unconsciously, imposing their own views.
+The mother/daughter relationship is rewarding but can be a potential minefield, let alone adding a mentoring element.
+Mixing in natural, close family dynamics and history to a cocktail based on chemistry, can produce unforeseen stress.
+Tension can emerge, as young women sort out their own thought processes and decide on their own paths, which might be at variance with the mother’s expectations.
+Factor in generational differences and norms, Mother’s have to be careful about managing multiple divides.
+This can be between guiding their daughters to make their own decisions, and heavily influencing them, to even unconsciously, imposing their own views.

 Leanne, 25, with a Masters in International Development says “She is concerned about my physical safety and wants me to think long term about the benefits of working for an international consulting firm, which has great perks for women and their careers.
 Although she has never said so, and has applied no pressure, I also think she would like me to be physically closer.
 I just won’t be able to see her as often as she would like if I go overseas.
 She is also a single parent and financial security is her overriding concern.
 I don’t have the same financial ambitions as she does.”

 Career paths and job search techniques are also now so different, and changing so rapidly, that most parents, despite what they think, are not up to date.
 Some of the worst career advice I have come across, has come from well-intentioned parents.